pavanaj/CSE3311-Group4/README.md

 </p>

 # CSE3311-Group4
-This is a repository for a Software Engineering Team Project for a Asset Management System
+This is a Git repository for a Software Engineering Team Project for a Web application for Asset/Inventory Management for UTA's CSE department.

 ## Members
 * Pavanaj Biyani